wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

       It is possible there is no valid tag ID which matches the suspect tag.
 In this case, the decoding process stops.

-   .. tab:: Fit External Quad
+   .. tab-item:: Fit External Quad

       .. image:: images/fit_ext_quad.png
          :alt: External quadrilateral fitting process applied to each target